Local Operations and Field Mediated Entanglement without a Local Tensor Product Structure: Quantizing the toy model

 To solve the sourceless case, we adopt a procedure analogous to the one used in Ref.\,\cite{QFT-fradkin} for quantum electromagnetism.
 Specifically, we enforce the Gauss-like constraint and solve the Schr{\"o}dinger equation in Fourier space by employing the discrete Fourier transform (DFT), as defined in detail in Appendix~\ref{app:sec:DFT}.
 In the field representation (obtained by DFT), this leads to a dynamical equation that is equivalent to a system of independent quantum harmonic oscillators at each site of the Fourier space lattice (note that these are \emph{not} the particles of the toy model).
 The ground state energy is then given by

-where $\mathbf{\bar{k}}$ denotes the discrete lattice wave vector defined by the DFT momentum modes $\alpha$ and $\beta$.
+where $\mathbf{\bar{k}}$ denotes the discrete lattice wave vector defined by the DFT momentum modes $\alpha$ and $\beta$, spanning the same discrete range as $i$ and $j$.
 The total ground state is simply given by the product of all Gaussians solutions of such DFT oscillators centered at the classical energy minimum.
 Transforming back to position space, in the $p$-field representation we get the wave function